Blackysh/Video2Short/README.md

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.

-### If there is a release, download the file from releases and extract it.
-Run the main exe file to start the program.
+See

 Clone this project, and run [pip install -r requirements.txt] and run main.py.